About

 Mat Wheeler obtained his BFA from Northern Arizona University and his MFA from Indiana University.
 His practice is based primarily in making pottery.
 Working with persistent pottery forms seen throughout many cultures and times he incorporates formal abstractions that emphasize the anthropomorphic language used to describe pottery.

-Mat is currently working as an adjunct faculty, ceramic technician and visiting artist at Eastern Tennessee State University.
-His current research is focused on porcelain, glaze, and reduction cooled soda firings.
+Mat is currently a visiting assistant professor at East Tennessee State University.
+His current research is focused on manipulated pottery forms, glaze, and reduction cooled soda firings.